Christian Kay: Professional career

 Kay first arrived at the University of Glasgow as a research assistant.
 At the age of 27, she became one of four co-editors and in 1979 she became a full-time lecturer in the English Language Department.

 Of her career, Professor Kay is quoted as having said,"I never intended to be an academic.
 I worked in journalism, English-language teaching and publishing before becoming a research assistant and then a lecturer at Glasgow.
-The common thread is an interest in language."Recognised as an efficient and effective academic leader, and an ambitious, yet selfless scholar, over the course of her career, Kay had under her employ in 233 researchers and production staff.
+The common thread is an interest in language."Recognised as an academic leader, and a scholar, over the course of her career, Kay had under her employ in 233 researchers and production staff.

 In 1995 Kay and Jane Roberts published A Thesaurus of Old English, and in 1996 Kay was promoted from Senior Lecturer to Professor.

 Kay was the original convenor of the board of Scottish Language Dictionaries (SLD), which was formed in 2002.

 Retiring in 2005, Kay remained active in the facilitation and research in Thesaurus-derived projects.
 She continued to actively support the completion of the Historical Thesaurus of the Oxford English Dictionary which was published on 22 October 2009.

 Kay is credited to have created the first computer laboratory for English studies in the world, developing cutting-edge teaching software, and first of its kind research-led courses in literary and linguistic computing.

 In 2013, the University of Glasgow awarded her Professor Kay an honorary D.Litt. for her outstanding contribution service to the study of the English language.